OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 Investigation and Argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Problem solving has two parts [Zei07]: the investigation and the
+Problem solving has two parts [Zei07]: the **investigation** and the
-argument.
+**argument**.
-Students are too used to seeing only the argument in their textbooks
+Students too often are only presented with the argument in their
-and lectures.
+textbooks and lectures.
+This means that they don't get enough examples of the investigation
+part.
 Unfortunately, to be successful in school (and in life after school),
 one needs to be good at both, and to understand the differences
 between these two phases of the process.